Tag Archive for: Student Life

 Renewal of a partnership with Lycée Pierre Mendès France

-Free technical inspections for students' vehicles
+Free pre-inspection services for student vehicles

-Students will be able to have their vehicles checked FREE OF CHARGE as part of a pre-technical inspection.
-Thepre-inspections willbe carried out bystudents from partner high schools, supervised by their teachers.
-Any issues that could lead to a re-inspection during the technical inspection will be reported to the students who have entrusted their vehicles to the program.
+Students will be able to have their vehicles inspected FREE OF CHARGE as part of a pre-inspection.Students from partner high schools, supervised by their teachers, will conduct these pre-inspections.
+Any issues that could result in the vehicle being sent back for a re-inspection during the official technical inspection will be reported to the students who brought their vehicles in.

-Operation "Students, Road Safety, and the Environment"
+"Students, Road Safety, and the Environment" Campaign

 – Monday, December 9, 2019, from 10 a.m. to 4 p.m. –

-Arnaud de Villeneuve Health Campus, 641 avenue du Doyen Gaston Giraud – 34000 Montpellier
+Arnaud de Villeneuve Health Campus, 641 Avenue du Doyen Gaston Giraud – 34000 Montpellier

-From November 18 to 22, UM is joining the fight against homophobia with a themed week.
-Check out the program for the week here, including street art workshops planned on our Nîmes campus!
+From November 18 to 22, UM is taking action against homophobia with a special theme week.
+Check out the week’s schedule here, including the street art workshops planned on our Nîmes campus!

 Combating homophobia in the workplace

-According to the annual report by the association SOS Homophobia, 2018 was a dark year for LGBTQI+ people, with a resurgence of homophobic demonstrations.
-This violence is also evident in the workplace and has prompted the University of Montpellier to become the first French university to sign the lesbian, gay, bisexual, and transgender charter of commitment of the association L'Autre Cercle.
+According to the annual report by the organization SOS Homophobie, 2018 was a dark year for LGBTQI+ people, marked by a surge in homophobic incidents.
+This violence is also evident in the workplace and has prompted the University of Montpellier to become the first French university to sign the lesbian, gay, bisexual, and transgender commitment charter of the association l’Autre cercle.

-The UM wishes to reinforce this commitment during the week against homophobia, organized from November 18 to 22, by inviting this association of LGBTQI+ professionals to a round table discussion on the theme of "Managing Diversity."
-This will be the first session of discussions with university staff to promote diversity management in all its forms and
+A commitment that UM aims to reinforce during Anti-Homophobia Week, taking place from November 18 to 22, by inviting this association of LGBTQI+ professionals to a roundtable discussion on the theme “Managing Diversity.”
+This will be the first session of discussions with university staff, aimed at promoting diversity management in all its forms and

-to vigorously oppose hatred and prejudice.
+vigorously opposing hatred and prejudice.

 Trans: shaping society

-On November 20, UM is offering the general public a screening of Lukas Dhont's film "Girl."
-When a young girl born a boy dreams of becoming a prima ballerina.
-A modest film, balancing societal issues and adolescent intimacy, which will be followed by a debate led by the Trans Division of the "Fierté Montpellier Pride" association.
+On November 20, the UM is hosting a public screening of Lukas Dhont’s film “Girl.”
+The story follows a young girl—born a boy—who dreams of becoming a prima ballerina.
+This sensitive film, which strikes a balance between social commentary and adolescent intimacy, will be followed by a discussion moderated by the Trans Division of the “Fierté Montpellier Pride” association.

 Street art workshops on our Nîmes campus

-Throughout the week, street art workshops will be offered to UM students and staff to raise awareness about the fight against homophobia.
-Cole, the artist in charge of the workshops, will also hold several exhibitions of his work on different campuses of the University of Montpellier.
+Throughout the week, street art workshops aimed at raising awareness about the fight against homophobia will be offered to students and staff at the University of Montpellier.
+Cole, the artist leading the workshops, will also hold several exhibitions of his work at various campuses of the University of Montpellier.

-Visiting our faculty on November 14 in Nîmes, street artist COLE makes a clear statementby taking over the campus of the Faculty of Medicine with colorful creations inspired by his street art practice: " love has no gender or color.
-"Moving, tender silhouettes and patches of color spread across the walls and floor, revealing an entire artistic universe that rises up in support of the LGBTI+ community.
+During his visit to our faculty on November 14 in Nîmes, street artist COLE makes a clear statementby transforming the campus of the Faculty of Medicine with colorful creations inspired by his street art practice: “ Love has no gender or color.”Flowing, tender silhouettes and splashes of color will spread across the walls and floor, revealing an entire artistic universe that rises in support of the LGBTI+ community.

-Street Art Workshop at the Faculty of Medicine, Nîmes campus: November 14, 2020.
+Street Art Workshop at the Faculty of Medicine, Nîmes Campus: November 14, 2020.